Gawhar Shad: Later years

 After the death of her husband in 1447 Gawhar Shad maneuvered her favorite grandson to the throne.
 For ten years she became the de facto ruler of an empire stretching from the Tigris to the borders of China.
 When she was well past 80, she was executed on 19 July 1457 on the order of Sultān Abū Sa'īd.

 According to legend, Gawhar Shad once inspected a mosque and a religious school (madrasah) in Herat accompanied by two hundred female attendants, after it had been cleared of its students, all of whom were male.
 One youth remained, having fallen asleep in his cell, and was discovered by an attendant and seduced.
 When Gawhar Shad found out, she ordered that all two hundred of her attendants be married to the students.

-Burial place
+Burial

-Gawhar Shad's tomb is located next to the madrasah that she had built, of which the minaret remains until this day.
+Gawhar Shad's tomb, the Gawhar Shad Mausoleum, is located within to the Gawhar Shad Madrasa that she had built, of which one minaret and the mausoleum remain until this day.